milcarzg/RobotControlProgram/README.md

   - so example point : 0 0 E does not exist

-  -added extra message when user entered move combination that results in walking into wall
+- added extra message when user entered move combination that results in walking into wall

+- didn`t use any testing libraries, I only used System.out.println() for verifying